janul/rr3-addons/README.md

 4. Modify the ```jaggermailer``` script by replacing the word "```JAGGER_PATH```" with the path of your jagger directory

-5. Change the owner and the group of the directory "Proxies":
+5. Change the owner and the group of the directory "Proxies" (www-data ==> Apache2):
    * ```chown www-data:www-data /opt/rr3/application/model/Proxies```

 5. Start the service: